jnmronquillo/angular-date-mask/README.md

 it supports dd, MM, yyyy as formats

-it makes sure the day is between 1 and 31, the month between 1 and 12 and the year larger than 1895
+it makes sure the day is between 1 and 31, the month between 1 and 12 and the year minimum 1753 (Sql Server)

 it wont allow you to enter invalid date/month/year